tinylcy/vino/README.md

 ## Performance

 I have made a small performance test with [Nginx](https://nginx.org/en/), a high-performance web server and reverse proxy (I have learned a lot from it).
-In a way it is not a fair comparasion, for the processing logic in Vino relatively simpler than Nginx.
+In a way it is not a fair comparison, for the processing logic in Vino is relatively simpler than Nginx.

 ```markdown
 ab -n 10000 -c 500 http://<IP>:<PORT>/index.html